 It is important to plan in advance if you are traveling with your Chihuahua by car or by airplane.
 All vaccinations should be current and it is wise to have a veterinarian physically examine your dog before a trip.
 Many states and airlines require proof of vaccinations particularly rabies.
 So it is wise to carry this information with you as well as your own vet's phone number.
 Some dogs are on medications or may have existing conditions wherein one may need to contact their dog's vet.
 Familiarize yourself with travel requirements and hotel/motel policies in advance.
 Prior dog reservations are usually required.
 Some hotel s do not allow animals.
 Travel can be stressful to your Chihuahua as well as to you.

-If traveling on a lengthy trip, allow your dog to exercise and relieve itself at 4-5 hour intervals.
-Attach the leash t your dog before vehicle doors are opened.
+- If traveling on a lengthy trip, allow your dog to exercise and relieve itself at 4-5 hour intervals.
+Attach the leash it your dog before vehicle doors are opened.
 Dogs may become nervous in strange surroundings or startled by unfamiliar sounds.
 Some people use a seatbelt harness.

 Travel by Airline

 Rules and fees may vary by airline and must be checked in advance.
 A reservation for the dog should be made at the time you book your flight.
 You are to check the dog in earlier at a predetermined time.
 Normally a certain size of carrier meeting air specifications is required as well as a signed veterinarian health certificate acquired within a 10-day departure period.
 A direct flight is the best option.